-By using this style, it loses a lot of its character, resting all of its charm on the shoulders of the script and voice talent.
-While Eric Idle is no longer in the cast, the actor's would need to do a lot to make up for it.
+By using this style, it loses a lot of its character, resting all of its charms on the shoulders of the script and voice talent.
+While Eric Idle is no longer in the cast, the actors would need to do a lot to make up for it.
 Luckily Rob Brydon, Kate Robbins and Nigel Planer return, this time with the added talent of Red Dwarf's Robert Llewellyn.
 Brydon does a decent job as Lewton, but his American accent does occasionally slip back into his native Welsh.

 Gameplay has also seen an overhaul.
 While still in the realm of traditional point-and-click with inventory based puzzles, Lewton also carries around a notepad with him.
 This will quickly fill up with clues and red herrings that can be used as both dialogue options and, uniquely, as if they were items.
-Not only does this allow for some fiendish puzzles, it also cleverly adds to the immersion of being a private investigator, crossing off clues when they are no longer needed.
-The downside to this is that you'll often have to scroll through pages and pages of clues as you progress further in the game.
+Not only does this allow for some fiendish puzzles, it also cleverly adds to the immersion of being a private investigator, crossing off clues when they are resolved or no longer needed.
+The downside to this is that you'll often have to scroll through pages and pages of scribbled out clues as you progress further in the game.

 It looks like the PC version seems destined to be solely relegated to the distant desktops of 1999 (unless those folks at ScummVM get their talented hands on it).
 Until then, we'll have to make do with the PlayStation version, which is what I've provided below.
-Don't worry, it is compatible with a mouse so there's no clunky joy-pad controls if you don't want them.
+Don't worry, it is compatible with a mouse so there are no clunky joy-pad controls if you don't want them.
 It basically plays the same as the PC version, albeit a lot uglier.

 Over all, Discworld Noir is an excellent game and one that is only marred in my eyes by the change in direction it took from its predecessors.
 Had this had been the first Discworld game to be released, I might be singing to a different tune and ranked it above the others like others tend to do.
 As it stands it is still a must play in the genre, no matter what platform you are playing it on.

-20/09/2015 - Updated to Version 2.0.
-Changed installer to one that is more stable for larger games.
-This prevents any errors you may get during install.
+20.09.2015 - Version 2 - Changed installer to one that is more stable for larger games.

 Discworld Noir is © Perfect 10 Entertainment